 Other operating expenses to consider are licences and permits, repair and maintenance of equipment, marketing costs, uniform expenses, menu printing and office supplies.
 You may also need to account for internet and telephone payments, bank and credit card fees, music and entertainment costs, and interest and depreciation expenses.

 Your restaurant’s chart of accounts categorizes all of the money you take in and pay out by separating transactions into revenues, expenses, assets, liabilities, COGS, and equity.
 With the help of restaurant-accounting books, you can create a chart of accounts that’s specific to your business and build it into your restaurant-accounting software.

 As you enter transactions, such as operating expenses, into the system, they populate into your chart of accounts accordingly, allowing you to create financial reports later, including cash flow reports, balance sheets, and profit and loss statements.

 Accounts payable refers to the process of paying your suppliers and suppliers.
 Using small-restaurant software from QuickBooks, you can make sure invoices are paid accurately and on time, so there’s never a lapse in service or shipments.
 Before entering invoices into your accounting software and paying them, always establish a three-way match.

 Check your restaurant’s purchase order, your restaurant’s receiving report, and the supplier’s invoice for accuracy.
-Make sure your restaurant received the entire order, verify that quantities and product descriptions match and ensure that the total due to the supplier is accurate.
-If everything checks out, enter the invoice for payment to the vendor.
+Make sure your restaurant received the entire order, verify that quantities and product descriptions match, and ensure that the total due to the supplier is accurate.
+If everything checks out, enter the invoice for payment to the supplier.